 Parents and Guardians can be assured that all concerns and complaints will be treated seriously and confidentially.
 Such correspondence, statements and records relating to individual complaints, are to be kept confidential except; where the Secretary of State or a body conducting and inspection under section 162A of the 2002 Act requests access to them; or where any other legal obligation prevails.

 For details about our complaints process, please download this policy in full by clicking the button below.
-In addition to following the complaints procedure, parents may also make a complaint to Ofsted should they wish to.
+In addition to following the complaints procedure, parents may also make a complaint to the Independent Schools Inspectorate should they wish to.
+For the year 2016-17, the school received 2 formal complaints.